apache/nuttx/configs/README.txt

 		CONFIG_DRAM_START - The start address of DRAM (physical) CONFIG_DRAM_VSTART - The startaddress of DRAM (virtual)

+	General build options

+		CONFIG_RRLOAD_BINARY - make the rrload binary format used with BSPs from www.ridgerun.com
+		CONFIG_HAVE_LIBM - toolchain supports libm.a

 	General OS setup

 		CONFIG_EXAMPLE - identifies the subdirectory in examples